KxSystems/docs/docs/ml/toolkit/utilities/util.md

 ## `.ml.df2tab`

-_Convert from a Pandas DataFrame to q table_
+_Convert a Pandas DataFrame to q table_

 Syntax: `.ml.df2tab[x]`

+Where

-Where `x` is an embedPy representation of a Pandas DataFrame, returns it as a q table.
+-  `x` is an embedPy representation of a Pandas DataFrame

+returns as a q table.

 ```q
 q)p)import pandas as pd